Skip to main content

 MESSAGE FROM THE COUNSELORS:

-Welcome to the 2024-2025 school year.
-Mrs. Stanton will serve students with the last names A-L, and Mrs. Wilson will serve students with the last names M-Z.
+Welcome to the 2025-2026 school year.
+Mrs. Stanton will serve students with the last names A-L, and Mrs. Smith will serve students with the last names M-Z.

 If you need to contact one of us, use this link: Meet with a Counselor